edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

 });
 ```

-In order to ease the transition to version 7, we provide limited support for legacy syntax.
+<a id="legacy-syntax" />In order to ease the transition to version 7, we provide limited support for legacy syntax.
 However, the following syntax is unsupported:

 -   **fallback():** The `fallback()` method, which is unsupported in version 7, executes when no other route is matched.
 If you are trying to proxy a request to a legacy origin, then you may do so by mapping the desired hostname to an origin configuration through the `default_origin_name` property.